 In order for both members and teams to be qualified to field, a lot of hours of training are donated and years of insight and knowledge are shared by all of our members.
 There is no single book or website to which an individual can go to and learn the vast amount of information that has been gathered and learned by our team over the years.
 No one in FRRD does this work for the praise or glory, we are here because we truly want to help those in need.
 We all realize that every step forward we or our dogs take in this process is due to the support of our teammates, that every find our dog makes is because of the foundation and guidance we have been given by those with whom we work.

 FRRD is first and foremost a team, and that team is made up of individuals with widely varied backgrounds.
 What we all share is our love of helping others, our love and respect for Colorado’s diverse terrain and climates and our love of dogs.

 Qualified Dog Teams

 Handler: Ryan has been with FRRD since 2001.
-Ryan is a middle school social studies and language arts teacher for Boulder Valley School District.
-In his spare time, Ryan enjoys gardening, bee-keeping and working on restoring a 1959 Austin Healey "Bug-eye" Sprite.
-Ryan resides with his wife, Ann, 2 boys, and their 3 dogs, 2 cats, and 4 chickens.
-Scout is Ryan’s second dog to be qualified with FRRD.
+Ryan is a middle school humanities teacher for Boulder Valley School District at Meadowlark School in Erie.
+In his spare time, Ryan enjoys gardening, exercise and restoring a 1959 Austin Healey "Bug-eye" Sprite.
+Ryan resides with his wife, Ann, two boys, and their two dogs, two cats, and chickens.
+Buck is Ryan’s third dog to be qualified with FRRD.

 Roger Matthews and Finn